 4. PVC Christmas Tree

 While they may look real, most artificial Christmas trees are made from polyvinyl chloride (PVC), the most toxic plastic.
 You can detect PVC by the resin identification number that is used for recycling purposes (aka the number inside the triangle).
 PVC will always be a No. 3.
-PVC trees can leach lead and cadmium, both listed on the California Proposition 65 as chemicals that are known to cause cancer or birth defects or other reproductive harm.
+PVC trees can leach lead and cadmium, both listed on the California Proposition 65 as chemicals that are known to cause cancer, birth defects, or other reproductive harm.
 As the material wears down, these can get into household dust and be ingested by children or pets.
 Also, PVC is a chlorinated plastic, which means the production of PVC emits dangerous dioxins into the air we breathe and in the oceans we eat from.

 - Rent a Live Potted Tree

 How would you like a live potted tree delivered right to your doorstep?
 This option is a win-win because the tree is not killed and you get to enjoy the fresh scent of real pine, sans the guilt.
 Plus, the happy elves from the Living Christmas Company will even pick the tree up from you after the holidays, where it’ll continue to grow for another year.
-After confirming delivery in your area here, you can order online and select ecological ornaments, LED lights and gift certificates, or donate a tree to a needy family.
+After confirming delivery in your area, you can order online and select ecological ornaments, LED lights, and gift certificates, or donate a tree to a needy family.

 - Buy an LED Faux Tree

 Many retailers are now offering beautiful faux trees that come prelit with LED lights for energy savings and that magical glow.
-They’re available in options such as silver, birch, bark or white, offering a simple approach to decoration.
-I’ve seen them in every shape, size (from 2 feet up to 9) and color, conveniently available at retailers such as Pottery Barn, Restoration Hardware and Z Gallerie.
+They’re available in options such as silver, birch, bark, or white, offering a simple approach to decoration.
+I’ve seen them in every shape, size (from 2 feet up to 9), and color, conveniently available at retailers such as Pottery Barn, Restoration Hardware, and Z Gallerie.
 Some are shaped like a traditional tree, and others offer varying shapes so that you can enjoy your investment all year long.
 To save more on your energy bill, most come with an on/off switch or a built-in 24-hour timer that operates in six-hour increments.

 5. CFL Bulbs

-Opt instead for solar lights outdoors and energy-efficient LED bulbs indoors to decorate your home for the holidays.
+Opt instead for solar lights outdoors and energy-efficient LED lights indoors to decorate your home for the holidays.
 They stay cool to the touch and do not pose a fire hazard, plus they’ll save you some serious green on your energy bill.